SodiumZH/NFF-Girls/wiki/gameplay-en.md

+#### Evil Magnet

+Use this item to an Evil Crystal Block to move all respawner in the world onto the block.

+It has 8 durability and can be repaired on anvil with Evil Crystal.
+Moving each Respawner costs 1 durability.

 #### Necromancer's Wand

-On usage it can shoot a magic ball which adds Wither III for 5s on hitting living entity.
+~~On usage it can shoot a magic ball which adds Wither III for 5s on hitting living entity.
 If the user is wearing a Necromancer's Hat, it will add Wither IV instead of III.
+(Changed: 0.1.8 / 0.0.8)~~

+On usage it shoots a magic ball which blasts on hitting blocks or entities, and give Wither III effect for 10 s to living entities within 1.5 blocks away.
+If the shooter is wearing Necromancer's Hat, it will apply Wither IV.

+If the magic ball hits a living entity directly, the Wither level will increase by 1.

+For owning befriended Necrotic Reapers, it doesn't give Wither but positive effects.
+The mob will be healed by 2 or 4 (directly hit).
+If shooter is wearing Necromancer's Hat, it will be healed by 3 or 6 (directly hit) and get Strength II effect for 10s or 15s (directly hit).

 Each time used, the user will take a damage of 2.

-Durability: 64 (accepting Unbreaking enchantment)
+Durability: 64 (accepting Unbreaking and Mending enchantment)

 It will be unable to use if leaving only 1 durability, preventing it from breaking.